Another Word For IMPROVE

 mend

-Verb : (transitive) To repair (something that is torn, broken, defaced, decayed, or otherwise damaged)
+Verb : (transitive) To physically repair (something that is broken, defaced, decayed, torn, or otherwise damaged).

-Verb : (transitive) To put in a better state; to set right; to reform;
+Verb : (transitive) (figurative) To put (something) in a better state; to ameliorate, to improve, to reform, to set right.

 remediate